mvolkanatalay/scRNAseq-PulmonaryFibrosis/scRNAseq-PF.md

 Seurat automatically generates very useful two metrics:

-`nCount_RNA` the total number of UMIs (or reads) `nFeature_RNA` the number of observed genes
+`nCount_RNA` is the total number of UMIs (or reads) `nFeature_RNA` is the number of observed genes

 Let’s add the number of genes per UMI for each cell and the percentage of transcripts that map to mitochondrial genes to metadata.

 ```
-# Add number of genes per UMI for each cell to metadata
+# Add the number of genes per UMI for each cell to metadata
 ild_seurat$log10GenesPerUMI <- log10(ild_seurat$nFeature_RNA) / log10(ild_seurat$nCount_RNA)
 ```

 Large numbers of reads coming from mitochondria may fill in single cell dataset.
 Such cells are often sick cells undergoing apoptosis and they should be eliminated.
-Gene names can be accessed by the rownames of the `@assays$RNA$counts` slot of the Seurat object and the mitochondrial genes can be identified by their names starting with “MT-”.
+Gene names can be accessed by `rownames` of the `@assays$RNA$counts` slot of the Seurat object and the mitochondrial genes can be identified by their names starting with “MT-”.

 ```
 grep("^MT-", rownames(ild_seurat@assays$RNA$counts), value = TRUE)